-The National Assembly votes the law, consents to taxation and controls the action of the Government conforming to the provisions of this Constitution.
+The Assembly of the Deputies of the People votes the law, consents to taxation and controls the action of the Government conforming to the provisions of this Constitution.

 All the Deputies have deliberative voice.
 The right to vote of the Deputies is personal.
-However, the delegation of the vote is permitted when the absence of the Deputy is justified.
+However the delegation of the vote is permitted when the absence of the Deputy is justified.
 No one can validly receive for a particular [donné] ballot more than one delegation of the vote.